KimiGets0FPS/Learn-Python/README.md

 hi
-this is just some aspirations for your code... but if you really need some advice and need copying mine, go ahead (just give me the credit or smth) and pls ignore the .idea file
+this is just some aspirations for your code... but if you really need some advice and need copying mine, go ahead (just give me the credit or something) and pls ignore the .idea file